-The Council has an organisational structure and capability that supports the AM planning process.
-Responsibility for asset planning across the lifecycle is delivered by teams within the Council as shown by Figure S-2below.
+The Council has an organisational structure and capability that supports the asset management planning process.
+Responsibility for asset planning across the lifecycle is delivered by teams within the Council as shown by Figure S-2 below.

 Corporate and Strategic Planning is performed by the Strategic Policy team in the Community Development Department.